pleabargain/EnglishHelpsYourCareer/topic Zaporizhzhia.md

 - Zaporizhzhia has more than forty libraries.
 - There is a famous street in Z called Z.
 - There is a plan to build a metro...
+- There are some interesting buildings in the city.
+- Z is more of an industrial city.
+- They are building a new hydro-electric power plant.
 - My favorite place in Z is Hortense island.
 - A major issue in Z is drug addiction.
 - Citizens of Z have to work hard to survive.